bshurick/production-demo/README.md

 Note that docker containers should be easy to deploy in cloud environments, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.

+It may be necessary to edit the GoCD Agent dockerfile if extra prereqs are added for your environment.